Existence of a Phase Transition in Harmonic Activation and Transport: Introduction

 In summary, the greater the separation between DOTs, the longer it takes for them to exchange elements.
 This effect becomes more pronounced as $d$ increases.
-Until DOTs exchange elements, the pairwise differences in their centers of mass behave like $d$-dimensional random walks, which inclines them to grow increasingly separated due to the transience of random walk in $d \geq 3$ dimensions.
+Until DOTs exchange elements, the pairwise distances between clusters behave like the norms of $d$-dimensional random walks, which inclines them to grow increasingly separated due to the transience of random walk in $d \geq 3$ dimensions.
 In $d \geq 5$ dimensions, we will be able to show that DOT separation grows rapidly enough in the absence of element exchange that it is typical for no element to be exchanged, leading to Theorem~\ref{fate}.